 FOREWORD

-This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Renewable Energy Sources Sectional Committee had been approved by the Mechanical Engineering Division Council.
+This Indian Standard (Part 3) (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Renewable Energy Sources Sectional Committee had been approved by the Mechanical Engineering Division Council.

 This standard (Part 3) was first formulated in 1991.
-A wide variety of Solar Domestic Hot Water (SDHW) systems are marketed throughout the world.
+A wide variety of solar domestic hot water (SDHW) systems are marketed throughout the world.
 A natural consequence of this highly dispersed activity is the need to understand, predict and compare the performance of these systems.
 Standardized test methods are essential for assessing the performance potential.
 This standard has been developed to facilitate the comparison of these systems.

 Because of the various testing methodologies for determining thermal performance are being followed and acceptance in the industry, it was decided to prepare separate parts of this standard each covering a separate methodology.